the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 	- Art of War moved to Enhancer and locked behind Exodus of the Evangelists.
 It no longer has an expiration date, but only allows purchasing land units.
 	- Blessing of Peace moved to Enhancer, locked behind Exodus of the Evangelists, and adjusted to +20% growth while at peace, +2 Food to Barracks.
 	- Feast of Flesh adjusted to add +2 Food, +1 Happiness to Ranches.
-	- Happiness in Faith reworked to add +2 Production, +1 Culture, but only +1 Happiness to Monasteries.
+	- Happiness in Faith adjusted to add +2 Production, +1 Culture/Happiness to Monasteries.
-	- Hymns of Praise moved to Pantheon and buffed to also add +1 Water to Shrines.
+	- Hymns of Praise moved to Pantheon and buffed to also add +2 Water to Shrines.
 	- Labor of Love nerfed to a cap of +10% extra Production.
 	- Obey the Elders buffed to also add +2 Food to cities with an active specialist.
 	- Public Prayer buffed to +2 Faith per Town Hall.